in Kubernetes / Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:

 The previous blog post introduced you to the basics of the Service object and what problem it solves in Kubernetes, so let’s now spice things up a little and introduce the various different Service types to the party!

-in Kubernetes / Kubernetes on Kubernetes, Basics, Service, EndpointsLast modified at:
+in Kubernetes on Kubernetes, Basics, Service, EndpointsLast modified at:

 Kubernetes’ dynamic nature makes it somewhat hard to communicate with Pods running a workload – those Pods can come and go quickly and frequently, so simply using their IPs won’t work very well.
 This begs for a kind of abstraction layer between the workload Pods and those wishing to consume them – ideally one that provides a DNS name and some load-balancing capabilities, too…